Flowinger/AutoDetect/README.md

 # AutoDetect
-As many Germans, I have always been really into cars and Formula1.
-I always wanted to be able to create a mobile prototype using machine learning techniques.
+My goal for this three week project was to create a mobile prototype using machine learning techniques.
 Eventually, I want to create a platform which makes it easy to get offers and information about a car you see on the street by taking a photo of it.

 ![AD1](/images/AD_1.png)

-So for my final project, I wanted to combine my little experience in iOS development with my knowledge I acquired over the last 12 weeks.
-My goal for this project was to create an real world application that makes it easy to find out the make, model and average price of a used car.
+So, I wanted to combine my little experience in iOS development with my knowledge I acquired over the last 12 weeks.
+My goal for this project was to create a real world application that makes it easy to find out the make, model and average price of a used car.
 For building the underlying technology, I used a method within the Deep Learning space called transfer learning.
-A common task is to first train an image classification model with the ImageNet Challenge data set, and then transfer this model’s knowledge to a distinct task.
+A common task is to first train an image classification model with the ImageNet Challenge data set, and then transfer this model’s knowledge to a distinct task - detecting cars.

 ![AD2](/images/AD_2.png)